“Reading is the sole means by which we slip, involuntarily, often helplessly, into another’s skin, another’s voice, another’s soul.”

 THE BOOK CLUB HOST

 Start With Why

 Social gatherings are really hard for some people to pull together.
 Just because you are excited about reading with your friends does not mean you have the gift of hospitality.
-I’m right there with you and that’s okay.
+I’m right there with you, and that’s okay.
 You can still host a mind-blowing book club, but don’t pretend to have it all together.
-I am no pioneer woman and rarely make anything from scratch.
+Far from a pioneer woman, I rarely make anything from scratch.
 I have a really sweet friend who tells me I can call anything I make from a box “half-homemade.”
 If you throw together a half-homemade dessert and pop open a couple of bottles of wine, then you and your friends are in for a good time.
-I do recommend a large pitcher of water because hopefully everyone will be chatting incessantly and need to quench their thirst.
+Be sure to have a large pitcher of water because, hopefully, everyone will chat incessantly and need to quench their thirst.

-Try your hardest not to talk about the book with your friends before your actual book club.
-I like when all of us keep our reading experience to ourselves and our emotional response to the book is bubbling up within us and ready to explode.
-I genuinely want to know what my friends think of the book, which parts resonated with them, and what they thought of the more intense scenes.
-If I find out all of this before we actually meet for book club, then a little magic is lost during the book club conversation.
 Remember how C.S.
 Lewis said, “Friendship is born at that moment when one man says to another, “What!
 You too?
 I thought that no one but myself…”?
 If you want your book club to blow minds, then you want these moments to happen in conversation together.
 What is fun is that books bond you and your friends for the rest of your lives.
-You might not talk about a book prior to the book club event, but you and your friends will reference it for the rest of time.
+You might not talk about a book before the book club event, but you and your friends will reference it for the rest of time.
 That’s the power of a good book.

 THE BOOK CLUB LOCATION